Is Matt Mullenweg defending WordPress or sabotaging it?

 There are other somewhat incriminating-sounding messages in the WP Engine statement of claim: in one, Mullenweg threatens to tell the media that the CEO of WP Engine talked to Matt about quitting WP Engine to join Automattic (something WP Engine lawsuit says is untrue.)
 Mullenweg has also posted about the situation on a public Hacker News forum, which seems, er.... unwise at best (at one point, a poster who says he is a lawyer actually advises Mullenweg to stop talking so he doesn't further incriminate himself, but he continues.)
 And a former Automattic staffer who was critical of Mullenweg's actions in a Medium post says that the Automattic CEO threatened her with legal action.

-It's pretty clear that Matt sees what he is doing as protecting WordPress, and forcing a no-good corporation to cough up some dough after years of taking advantage of the community (he says he has been trying to negotiate with WP Engine for more than a year now, while WP Engine says it gives back to WordPress in a number of ways.)
+Original: It's pretty clear that Matt sees what he is doing as protecting WordPress, and forcing a no-good corporation to cough up some dough after years of taking advantage of the community (he says he has been trying to negotiate with WP Engine for more than a year now, while WP Engine says it gives back to WordPress in a number of ways.)
 To some observers like me, however — and to some other longtime members of the WordPress ecosystem — it looks like Matt has dragged the WordPress community into a legal mess with a variety of unforeseen and potentially serious consequences.
 Did he ask any members of the community before he did that?
 Not as far as I know.

-Also, there is the unfortunate appearance of a significant conflict of interest — Matt is not just the plucky founder of a nonprofit open-source project, he's a wealthy CEO of a for-profit corporation that is suing a competitor, after using his status as the founder of the nonprofit to extract money from that competitor.
+Also, there is the unfortunate appearance of a significant conflict of interest — Matt is not just the plucky founder of a nonprofit open-source project, he's a wealthy CEO of a for-profit corporation that is attacking a competitor, and using his status as the founder of the nonprofit to extract money from that competitor.
 It's true that the money he was trying to get would have benefitted the open-source project, but convincing WordPress users to stop using WP Engine would also benefit Automattic and Mullenweg personally.
 According to some programmers, anyone who wants to contribute to the open-source project now has to check a box saying they aren't affiliated with WP Engine.

 In a word, it's a godawful mess.
 And every user of WordPress has effectively been dragged into it, whether they wanted to be part of it or not.
 Instead of looking like a hero who is protecting a community, Matt looks like a multimillionaire corporate executive who has come to see a nonprofit, open-source community as an extension of himself, with his own needs or desires as the only criteria for taking action.
 It's not good for WordPress or the open-source community and ecosystem as a whole, and it is unlikely to end well.